Some Kind of Hero: Plot

 Eddie Keller is one of the last POWs to be brought home from Vietnam, after several years of torture and deprivation at the hands of the Vietcong.
-During his captivity, he resists signing a "confession" admitting to war crimes repeatedly, but finally consents to save the life of another prisoner.
+During his captivity, he resists signing a "confession" admitting to war crimes repeatedly, but finally consents to save the life of Vinnie DiAngelo, another prisoner.

 Having returned home, Eddie finds the world has moved on without him.
-His wife has fallen in love with someone new, and had a daughter, just after he became a POW.
-His mother has suffered a stroke, and requires constant (and expensive) medical attention.
+His wife Lisa Keller has fallen in love with someone new, and had a daughter Laurie, just after he became a POW.
+His mother Jesse Keller has suffered a stroke and requires constant (and expensive) medical attention.
 Eddie is initially called a hero when he is finally released, but when his signed confession is discovered his veteran's benefits are suspended by the Veterans Administration pending further investigation.

-Eddie tries to reintegrate into society, but finds himself stopped at every turn.
+Eddie tries to reintegrate into society but finds himself stopped at every turn.
 The Army refuses to help, he cannot find a job, and he is running out of options.
-The only bright spot in his life is Toni, a high-priced prostitute who picks Eddie up at a bar.
+The only bright spot in his life is Toni Donovan, a high-priced prostitute who picks Eddie up at a bar.
 Despite Toni's profession, the two begin a romance.

 While trying to secure a loan, Eddie is witness to a bank robbery.
 He begins to plot a way to gain the funds he needs to provide for his mother, and also to avenge himself on a system that abandoned him in Vietnam, then turned him into a traitor.

-Eddie plans to hold up a bank, but fails repeatedly in his efforts to embark on a life of crime.
-Eventually, he succeeds in stealing a briefcase full of bonds, which he arranges to sell to a mobster for $100,000.
-The mobsters plan to kill Eddie and take the bonds.
-Eddie turns the tables on the mobsters, leading to their arrest at his hotel.
+Eddie plans to hold up a bank but fails repeatedly in his efforts to embark on a life of crime.
+Eventually, he succeeds in stealing a briefcase full of bonds, which he arranges to sell to mobster Tommy Morelli for $100,000.
+Morelli and his fellow mobsters plan to kill Eddie and take the bonds.
+Eddie turns the tables on the mobsters, leading to their arrest at his hotel, but cornering himself reflecting his capture in Vietnam.

 Trapped, Eddie calls Toni, confessing to his crimes and tells her he'll turn himself in.
 She pleads with him to escape with her, and they confess their feelings for each other.
 As the police evacuate the building, Eddie decides to confront them in his Army uniform.
 Much to his surprise, the officers are very patriotic, and assume him to not be their suspect.
 He is then rushed away from the scene, where Toni arrives and picks him up with both the $100,000 and the bonds.

 In one of the closing scenes, a bank employee is seen delivering a large envelope to a man in an office.
 The envelope has the bank's address and is marked as being for the attention of the bank's president.
-The man opens the package and finds the bonds that had been stolen from them, and a note from Pryor's character saying "Thanks for the loan".
+The man opens the package and finds the bonds that had been stolen from them, and a note from Eddie saying, "Thanks for the loan".